algofaktura/easy_dc_rust/README.md

 The result of this creative process is a family of algorithms developed specifically to solve various graph problems on the disoocube graph, 3d grid graph and hexprism honeycomb diamond graphs.
 The algorithm presented in this repository is the least complex, also making it the fastest.
 It does the job, solving the hamiltonian cycle problem for over millions of vertices in reasonable time (milliseconds vs. years), while other algorithms in the family take longer but they also have other objectives; like forming an always turning cycle with even edge distribution across all axes.
 But that's beyond the scope of this repository.

-Eventually this repository will include other linear time algorithms for solving the hamiltonian cycle problem in 3d grid graphs and also in solid grid graphs (a side-effect of the research), addressing some open issues raised in the graph theory research literature.
+Eventually this repository will include other linear time algorithms for solving the hamiltonian cycle problem in 3d grid graphs and also in solid grid graphs (a side-effect of the research) and regular grid graphs.

-This algorithm has no while loops, and will terminate after a series of steps have been performed.
-The strength of this algorithm is knowing exactly when and where and what is to happen, thereby reducing the amount of calculations needed, (which is surprising as the creative process in creating this was anything but deterministic).
+This algorithm has no while loops, and will terminate after a definitive set of steps have been performed.
+The strength of this algorithm is knowing exactly when and where and what is to happen, thereby reducing the amount of calculations needed (which is surprising as the creative process in creating this was anything but deterministic).
+It is a construction algorithm, constructing the path, layer by layer until a series of loops are produced with are then joined using cycle merging.
+The algorithm has also discarded the memory-heavy adjacency list, choosing instead to perform individual calculations where needed.
+Making and solving a graph with over a billion vertices, where n=1000 won't require a distributed graph engine on the cloud anymore.
+Just a little less than an hour.
-This algorithm aims, with enough optimizations, to be able to find the hamiltonian cycle for graphs up to a billion vertices.
-It takes only a little bit less time to certify a solution as it does to find it.

 ![Discocubes](imgs/dcviews.png?raw=true "Discocubes")
 *Discocubes 8 - 1760*